 Dr. Biyu Wu received her Ph.D. in Accounting from the University of Connecticut.
 She holds a Certified Information System Auditor (CISA) designation.
 Prior to receiving her Ph.D., Dr. Wu worked for a Big 4 accounting firm as an IT auditor and had years of experience as an internal auditor at an asset investment company.

 Dr. Wu's research interests include initial public offerings (IPOs), financial reporting quality, securities regulation, and auditing.
-Her research work has been accepted for publication at Journal of Accounting Research, The Accounting Review, and Management Science.
+Her research has been published at top scholarly journals including The Accounting Review, Journal of Accounting Research, and Management Science, and has been referenced in Securities and Exchange Commission rules and the business media.

 Peer Reviewed Publications: